VentGrey/Epitaph/README.md

 ## Music Copyright Notices

-I do not own any of the ideas of the songs referenced here, neither the name, nor the album art.
-This code does not pretend nor seek to harm or violate any copyright laws, not use any of the artists material in harmful ways.
+To be clear, I do not claim ownership of any of the ideas, names, or album art associated with the songs referenced here.
+I do not intend to harm or violate any copyright laws or use any of the artists' material in harmful ways.

 This software name and pictures don't intend to infringe copyright laws by illegally copying or claiming content that is not mine.
-This is made solely as a tribute to the band(s) I love and listen to, the original idea + artwork concept and registered trademarks are property of the bands mentioned below and their registered trademark holders.
+This is made solely as a tribute to the band(s) I love and listen to.
+I respect the original idea, artwork concept, and registered trademarks, which are the property of the bands mentioned below and their registered trademark holders.

 Some bands that inspired this work are:
 - King Crimson (In The Court Of The Crimson King - 1969)